 A vaccine is available, however this option may cost as much as $40-60 per bird.
 Additionally, booster shots are required each year and the effectiveness of the vaccine in younger birds is in question.

 Quarantine all new birds and use nested primer PCR testing to determine whether or not birds are infected.

-When testing individual birds, a whole blood sample is recommend in conjunction with a cloacal swab when possible.
+When testing individual birds, a blood card or blood vial can be submitted in conjunction with a cloacal swab.
 If the sample tests positive, then the bird should be placed in quarantine and re-tested in 4-6 weeks.
 If the bird tests negative the second time, then a third test is recommended.

 Post-mortem samples of liver, spleen, or kidney tissue in a sterile container with alcohol may be submitted.
 Environmental testing using swabs of aviaries, counter tops, fans, air-filters, nest-boxes, etc. is extremely effective in determining the presence of Polyoma DNA in the environment.

-Note: It is recommended to submit both a whole blood and cloacal swab sample for analysis when possible.
+Note: It is recommended to submit both a blood card and cloacal swab sample for analysis when possible.